 Where We Stayed.

 While in Jerusalem on our own we stayed at the Shani Hotel and at the Harmony Hotel as part of the Discovery Tour with Gate 1 Travel.
-Both hotels are centrally located, walking distance to the Old City.
+Both hotels are centrally located, within walking distance of the Old City.
+Find more great Jerusalem hotel and apartment recommendations here.